Brandon12200/ClassroomBridge/README.md

 1. **Login Problems**
    - Ensure you're using the correct username (not email).
    - Use the registration form if you don't have an account.
-   - Contact an administrator if you're unable to log in.

 2. **Content Not Displaying**
    - Refresh the page.